adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 By keeping these limitations in mind and designing your document mappings accordingly, you can work effectively with nested fields in Elasticsearch.

-If you have any further questions or need additional clarification, feel free to ask!

 ## Joining Queries in Elasticsearch